gorkalarralde/M5Racing/README.md

  - 4 - OBD II ECU DATA

-   - Classic Bluetooth 3.0 connection.
+   - Classic Bluetooth 3.0 connection
    - Needs an OBDII to BT 3.0 dongle with compatible ELM327 chipset (Version 1.5 or higher) and 2.1 software
    - Also BT 2.0 and BT 4.0: compatibility depends of the vehicle and OBDII to BT dongle used
    - ECU Engine RPM